julia-dizhak/movie-app/README.md

 ReactDOM

-### Lesson 11: understand the React Component lifecycle methods
+### Lesson 11: understand the React Component lifecycle methods.
 "Mounting" - component is added to the DOM "Unmounting" - component is removed from the DOM